canonical/mongodb-operator/documentation/tutorial.md

 ## Install and prepare Juju
-[Juju](https://juju.is/) is an operation Lifecycle manager(OLM) for clouds, bare metal, LXD or Kubernetes.
+[Juju](https://juju.is/) is an Operator Lifecycle Manager(OLM) for clouds, bare metal, LXD or Kubernetes.
 We will be using it to deploy and manage Charmed MongoDB.
 As with LXD, Juju is installed from a snap package:
 ```shell
 sudo snap install juju --classic
 ```

 Juju already has a built-in knowledge of LXD and how it works, so there is no additional setup or configuration needed.
 A controller will be used to deploy and control Charmed MongoDB.
-All we need to do is run the command to bootstrap a Juju controller named ‘overlord’ to LXD.
-This bootstrapping processes can take several minutes depending on how provisioned your machine is:
+All we need to do is run the following command to bootstrap a Juju controller named ‘overlord’ to LXD.
+This bootstrapping processes can take several minutes depending on how provisioned (RAM, CPU,etc) your machine is:
 ```shell
 juju bootstrap localhost overlord
 ```